-With a landscape of fire and ice, underground turf houses, museums dedicated to witchcraft and animal genitalia, and lots of unusual foods, Iceland is a really unique and quirky place.
+With a landscape of fire and ice, underground turf houses, museums dedicated to witchcraft and animal parts, and lots of unusual foods, Iceland is a really unique and quirky place.

 Here’s the photographic evidence: 46 images from the island nation, covering everything from the street art to the weird roadside attractions.
-The is unique Iceland as you may not have seen it before!
+This is unique Iceland as you may not have seen it before!

 The weirdness starts right at the airport with a giant puffin bursting through the ceiling at baggage claim:

 Cities like Reykjavik and Akureyri have giant trolls on their sidewalks.